AkiraBrahe/BTX_ExpansionPack/README.md

 # BTX Mech Pack

-A BattleTech Extended mod that adds over 240 new 'Mech variants and new weapons that were prototyped in the 3050s and early 3060s.
+A BattleTech Extended mod that adds over 70 new BattleMechs and new weapons that were prototyped in the 3050s and early 3060s.
 All 'Mechs are ported from scratch using MegaMekLab.
 Requires CAC-C.

 ## Installation